-Happy Easter!
+We're a week away from Easter.
 Are you ready for some family fun in the sun?
 It's okay if you aren't—we have you covered with some fun Easter activities everyone will enjoy.
 From decorating your Easter eggs to creating scavenger hunts, there are plenty of simple games you can plan to keep the kids entertained all day.
-Since one of the best parts about this holiday is watching the kids discover hidden Easter eggs, we decided to brainstorm some creative ways to step up the game a notch.
+Since one of the best parts of this holiday is watching the kids discover hidden treasures, we decided to brainstorm some creative Easter egg hunt ideas that'll step the game up a notch.

 If your kids are starting to get too old and wise for the traditional Easter egg hiding spots, give them a little challenge by creating a scavenger hunt.
 Leave a clue inside each egg that will eventually lead them to the final prize, a basket full of goodies.
-If you don't want to create an entire scavenger hunt but you fancy yourself funny, write little jokes on slips of paper and place them inside each egg.
+If you don't want to create an entire scavenger hunt, write little jokes on slips of paper and place them inside each egg.

 For the kid who loves to solve puzzles, put some puzzle pieces in each egg.
 This is a great alternative to candy if you're worried about cavities or sugar crashes.
 Not only will it give your child's teeth a break, but it'll also prolong the activity since they'll have another adventure to complete once they're done searching for the eggs.

 It doesn't get any better than Sugarfina's four-piece candy set that is tailor-made for Easter.